Rsantct/pe.audio.sys/pe.audio.sys/doc/60_system files.md

 Some points:

-- The necessary preamp **loop ports** will be auto spawn under JACK when source `capture_ports` are named `xxx_loop` under the `sources:` section, so your player scripts have not to be aware of create loops, just configure the players to point to these preamp loops accordingly.
+- The necessary preamp **loop ports** will be auto spawn under JACK when source `jack_pname` is named `xxx_loop` under the `sources:` section, so your player scripts have not to be aware of create loops, just configure the players to point to these preamp loops accordingly.

 - You can force some audio **settings at start up**, see `init_xxxxx` options.